 Here is a photo showing a comparison between the Neutrik Straight (on the left) and a G&H Stubby Straight (on the right)

-When configuring patch cables you have the option to mix your plugs on a single cable.
-This is often the case with switchers like the Boss ES8 for example.
-In that case a G&H Stubby Straight from the ES8 to a Pancake or G&H Right Angle for a pedal would be a typical configuration.
+When configuring patch cables, you have the option to mix your plugs on a single cable.
+This is often the case with switchers like the Boss ES8, for example.
+In that case, a G&H Stubby Straight from the ES8 to a Pancake or G&H Right Angle for a pedal would be a typical configuration.

-When we talk about plug orientation, we are referencing when both plugs are right angle.
+When we talk about plug orientation, we reference when both plugs are the right angle.
 We have two basic orientations: U-Config and S-Config.
 U-Config is where both plugs face the same direction forming a U shape with the plugs and the cable.
-This is particularly good for pedals that have side facing jacks.
-This allows the cable to bend naturally in an arch and not stressing the internal structure of the cable itself.
+This is particularly good for pedals that have side-facing jacks.
+This allows the cable to bend naturally in an arch and not stress the cable's internal structure.

 If you have a pedalboard rewire in the future, be sure to contact us for some custom patch cables using our Custom Build Form